PhoenixGreen/Decred-Magazine/Revisions/Template.md

 Work completed during this period, including, New posts, edits, post imports, media imports, social media engagement and newsletter states.

 # Engagement Stats for this month:
-* Number of social posts -  000
+* Total number of articles on DM -  000
 * Newsletter subscribers - 00
 * New DM Posts and Newsletters sent - 00
 * Active Social media campaigns - 0